BSO

 Despite the overwhelming advantages of today's internet media, it is hard not to mourn the passing of print newsroom culture.
 Today's young journalists will never know it.

-This is a badge that newspaper boys had to wear when hawking papers in the 1930's.
+This is a badge that newspaper boys had to wear when hawking papers in the 1930's and '40's.
 That was when my Uncle John was a paperboy.
 Starting at the age of ten he walked from Pine Point to stand outside the Indian Motocycle factory on State Street, selling to the factory workers as they went in and out.

 Today's Music Video